smclab/TiDynamicTypeUtils/README.md

 [rls]: https://github.com/smclab/TiDynamicTypeUtils/releases
 [exm]: https://github.com/smclab/TiDynamicTypeUtils/tree/master/example

-Use Dynamic Type in your Titanium SDK application!
+Use Dynamic Type, introduced by iOS 7, in your Titanium SDK application!

 Example
 -------

-An extensive example can be found in `example/app.js`, the following one just acts as an overview.
+To see a complete example have a look at `example/app.js`.

 ```js
 var dynamictype = require('it.smc.dynamictypeutils')